Cost assurance techniques for projects guaranteed to increase confidence in capital expenditure

 Give due consideration to an independent cost assurance role

 Often, external stakeholders insist that cost assurance be conducted by an independent party.
 The project owner should consider this and act accordingly.
-Ultimately a diversely skilled and focussed team are the key to getting it right.
+Ultimately a diversely skilled and focussed team is the key to getting it right.